enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

     def get_camera_look_direction() -> Vec4:
         """
         Returns the camera's normalized look direction as Vec4 (w=0).
-May differ from player look direction if a PlayerExtension overrides the camera attachment.
+May differ from player look direction if a camera rig is driving the camera.

         Returns:
             Vec4: Normalized camera look direction with w=0